LambertLeong/LambertLeong.github.io/essays/first_first_author_paper.md

 exposed to the peer review process.
 Three subject matter experts and the track chair reviewed my manuscript.
 Manuscripts were scored on a rubric from 1 to 5 where 5 was best.
-One reviewer gave me a near perfect review and the reviews from th other two reviewers were average to sub-average.
+One reviewer gave me a near perfect review and the reviews from the other two reviewers were average to sub-average.
 Since my manuscript was submitted under the machine learning and cybersecurity track, two security experts reviewed my manuscript.
 The reviews from these two were strict and they both stated that I need to cite more sources around security.
 In retrospect, my related work section was on the weaker side.
-Although I was told not to waste my time on this paper because other have done similar things, I found it difficult to find papers related to my work.
+Although I was told not to waste my time on this paper because others have done similar things, I found it difficult to find papers related to my work.
 I had difficulty finding previous work that focused on all three topics which include machine learning, wearable IOT, and security.
 As a result I focused my search on high quality papers that